westurner/dotfiles/index.rst

 | FirefoxExt: https://addons.mozilla.org/en-US/firefox/addon/vimperator/

-Vimperator connects a JS shell with VIM command interpretation to the Firefox API, with vim-like functionality.
+Vimperator connects a JS shell with VIM command interpretation to the Firefox API, with :ref:`vim`-like functionality.

 * ``vimperatorrc`` can configure settings in ``about:config``

 .. index:: Wasavi
 .. _wasavi: